lifeisstillgood/softwaremind/docs/newbook/intro.rst

 -------------------------------
 [expand]

+its not science or even engineering its literate expression of human organisation or a written executable process (lets call it 90%)

 We are reshaping the world by making it explict, introspectable, open.
 [expand on explicit (written down), introspectable (not low-code), open(totalitarian bet)]